Drug updated on 9/4/2024

 Indication

-- Indicated for the treatment of adults and pediatric patients with CD19-positive B-cell precursor acute lymphoblastic leukemia (ALL) in first or second complete remission with minimal residual disease (MRD) greater than or equal to 0.1%.
+- Indicated for the treatment of adults and pediatric patients one month and older with CD19-positive B-cell precursor acute lymphoblastic leukemia (ALL) in first or second complete remission with minimal residual disease (MRD) greater than or equal to 0.1%

-- Indicated for the treatment of adults and pediatric patients with relapsed or refractory CD19-positive B-cell precursor acute lymphoblastic leukemia (ALL).
+- Indicated for the treatment of adults and pediatric patients one month and older with relapsed or refractory CD19-positive B-cell precursor acute lymphoblastic leukemia (ALL)

 Latest News